NO. OF CREDITS:

 Assignment #8: Introduce and Run the Personal Creed Project

-In this assignment you become familiar with the steps in the full version of the Personal Creed Project.
+In this assignment you become familiar with the steps in the full version of the Personal Creed Project, using either the written student instructions or the new workbook or online course.
 You make a plan to design and implement the steps you deem appropriate for your current (or future) teaching situation.
-Note: since the text was published, I’ve added two steps to the project.
-While the text describes five steps, the current instructions include seven.
-So some step numbers in the current instructions and the text won’t correspond.
+Note: you'll notice that the text breaks the project into five steps, while the written student instructions divide it in seven.
+In the new digital version, it's back to five sections.
+So not to worry if some step numbers in different versions don't correspond.

 2. Overview and Planning: